alem-01/alem_public/subjects/flutter_piscine/bizzCard/README.md

 ## Making your first app

-Bizz card is simple application which shows a static card with your personal information.
+BizzCard is a simple application which shows a static card with your personal information.

 This subject is divided into 3 parts.
 Overall **objective** is:

 - Learn about and apply the essence of Flutter - widgets.
 - Basic structure of a Flutter app.
-- How to run Flutter app on physical device or android/ios emulator.
+- How to run Flutter app on physical device or Android/iOS emulator.

-Note: only standard Flutter packages and url_launcher(for bonus) are allowed
+Note: only standard Flutter packages and url_launcher (for bonus) are allowed

 ## First Part